magdawybraniec/bat-recognition-wind-farms/README.md

 * [The Evolution of Acoustic Methods for the Study of Bats](https://www.researchgate.net/publication/348719648_The_Evolution_of_Acoustic_Methods_for_the_Study_of_Bats)
 * [Bat Pass Duration Measurement: An Indirect Measure of Distance of Detection](https://www.mdpi.com/1424-2818/11/3/47/htm)
 * [How to process bat wav sounds for lure or training](https://peersonic.co.uk/playback)
+* [How to make a bat lure] (http://vespero-consulting.blogspot.com/2014/06/bat-lures.html)